Public Liability Insurance Spain

 2.Do freelancers need public liability insurance in Spain?

-Freelancers may need public liability insurance if they meet clients in person, work on-site, organise events, rent premises or operate in environments where third parties could suffer injury or property damage.
+Freelancers may need public liability insurance in Spain if they meet clients in person, work on-site, organise events, rent premises or operate in environments where third parties could suffer injury or property damage.

 3.What does public liability insurance cover in Spain?

-Public liability insurance covers third-party bodily injury, property damage, legal defence costs and compensation claims arising from accidents linked to your business activity.
+Public liability insurance in Spain covers third-party bodily injury, property damage, legal defence costs and compensation claims arising from accidents linked to your business activity.

 4.What is the difference between public liability and professional liability insurance?

-Public liability insurance covers physical injury or property damage.
-Professional liability insurance covers financial loss caused by professional errors, negligence or advice.
+Public liability insurance in Spain covers physical injury or property damage.
+Professional liability or professional indemnity insurance in Spain covers financial loss caused by professional errors, negligence or advice.

 5.Is public liability insurance required to rent business premises in Spain?

 In many cases, yes.
-Landlords often require proof of public liability insurance before signing a commercial lease or allowing business activity from the premises.
+Landlords often require proof of public liability insurance in Spain before signing a commercial lease or allowing business activity from the premises.

 6.Does public liability insurance cover client visits or accidents in my premises?